MichaelAquilina/Web-Scraping-Scripts/README.md

 * NASA Picture of the Day Image Downloader

-NOTE: It has been suggested by various members of the reddit community that i could have also implemented these scripts usingthe beautiful soup library (http://www.crummy.com/software/BeautifulSoup/).
+NOTE: It has been suggested by various members of the reddit community that i could have also implemented these scripts using the beautiful soup library (http://www.crummy.com/software/BeautifulSoup/).
 Thanks!